dev-scripts/prakashbhandari.com.np/content/posts/branching-strategy-for-big-feature.md

 Finally, you need to create a PR `form payment-gateway-integration` to `develop`.
 Once you create PR other developers can review it, and QA can test independently in the local feature branch.

-This approach helps us to work smoothly without erging Work In Progress(WIP) branch to develop.
+This approach helps you to work smoothly without merging Work In Progress(WIP) branch to develop.